 By analyzing your symptoms, identifying skin changes, and reviewing lab values, the doctor may determine scleroderma or SS is the cause.

 Some people with SS experience a progression of their symptoms.
 As a result,

 Treatment can’t cure the condition, but it can help reduce symptoms and slow disease progression.
 Treatment is typically based on a person’s symptoms and the need to prevent complications.

 Depending on your symptoms, treatment can also include:

 - blood pressure medication

-- medications to aid breathing
+- medication to aid breathing

-- physical therapy
+- physical or occupational therapy